-The next Youth As Resources grant application deadline is Wednesday, May 1, 2017.
+The next Youth As Resources grant application deadline for the 2017-18 school year is Tuesday, August 1, 2017.

 All applicants are strongly encouraged to attend a YAR informational session.

 Completed grant applications are due on the first of the month, August-May, regardless of the day of the week and/or holidays.
 Applications submitted after the first of the month will be held until the next month.

 Project presentations take place during the YAR board meeting, scheduled for the second, third or fourth Monday of every month, depending on holidays.
 You will be required to present your project to the YAR board.

 The next board meeting: TBD